top of page

 微信图片_20220315100246_edited.jpg

 Ethan recently obtained his Masters thesis in February 2022 and is continuing his stay at the group as a PhD candidate.
-He is currently working on the development of novel stimuli responsive antimicrobial and anticancer membrane-active agents.
+He is currently working on the development of novel stimuli responsive antimicrobial agents mainly based on external triggers.

 Honours Student